securelayer7/SOC-2-Backup-Utility/README.md

 - Open a terminal and enter the following command to edit the crontab file: `crontab -e`
 - Add a line to the crontab file specifying the schedule and command for running the script.
 For example, to run the script every day at midnight: `0 0 * * * /path/to/backup.sh`

+## Security Settings
+To store the password in an encrypted form, you can use a tool like gpg to encrypt the password and store it in a separate file. gpg is a command-line utility that allows you to encrypt and decrypt files using public key cryptography.

+Here is an example of how you can use gpg to encrypt the password and store it in a separate file:

+### Generate a new GPG key pair
+`gpg --full-generate-key`

+### Enter your name, email address, and choose a password when prompted

+### Export the public key
+`gpg --export -a "Your Name <your@email.com>" > public.key`

+### Encrypt the password using the public key
+`echo -n "yourpassword" | gpg --encrypt --recipient "Your Name <your@email.com>" > password.gpg`

 ## Deployment